vikramChaurasiya/DevTinder/Devtinder-web/README.md

 - New Page - see all my connection request
 - New Page - show connecion request
 - Feature - Accept/Reject connect request
+- Send/ignore the user card from the feed